fredhutchio/concepts_machine_learning/class2.md

 ### Classification

 Classification aims to predict a class label, which is a choice from a predetermined list of possibilities.
-* Binary classification: Classifying into exactly two classes.
-* Multiclass classification: Classifying into more than two classes.
+When an algorithm is predicting between exactly two class labels we call it binary classification.
+When an algorithm predicts more than two class labels we call it multiclass classification.

 *Decision trees* and *support vector machines* are two kinds of classification methods.
+These methods are different in *how* they determine which class label to assign.
+We will focus in on decision trees going forward because they are one of the most simplistic forms of machine learning.

 ### Decision trees are a common form of classification

-Decision trees are widely used for both classification and regression tasks.
+Decision trees are widely used for both classification and regression tasks, but today we will focus on classification with decision trees.
 The machine essentially learns a series of if/else questions that will lead to a decision.

 Creating a decision tree means the machine is creating the series of if/else questions that will most efficiently lead to the decision.
 Each of these if/else questions is called a 'test'.
 The machine learning algorithm iterates over all possible test sequences to find the tree that is most informative and accurate in predicting our target output variable.